nauam/Courses/docs/administration/projects/node-execution/powershell.md

 Attributes

-- hostname: The hostname of the remote node accessible to the QW Control server host.
+- hostname: The hostname of the remote node accessible to the Rundeck server host.
 - username: The login account name to the remote host.
 - password-storage-path: The path to the file containing the password in the keystore.
 This path will start with "keys/".
 - connectionUri: Alternate connection parameters as a URI. e.g. "https://hostname:port"